 During our visit, we had the falls to ourselves the entire time and felt like we were well off the beaten path.
-It was without a doubt my favourite, but it’s also the least heard of.
+It was without a doubt the most beautiful, but it’s also the least heard of.
 In fact, you won’t find Koropuku Falls on the official Catlins tourist map handed out at the visitor centers.

 You must be looking out for a small sign on the side of the road – on your left from Tokanui and right from Papatowai.
 At the sign is a small pullover bay.
 Park here and walk for around 10 minutes to the falls.
 I would recommend waterproof shoes as some parts of the trail cross small streams.

 2. Mclean Falls

-Mclean Falls is the most popular of the Catlins waterfalls.
+Mclean Falls is the most popular waterfall in the Catlins.
 This spectacular waterfall is truly magnificent in both size and beauty.
 There are also a few unofficial trails that lead higher up the falls and you will find these to the right of the falls.

 3. Waipohatu Falls

 Waipohatu Falls has earned a very easy 3rd spot on my list.
 Waipohatu is actually two falls about 2 minutes apart deep in the coastal rainforest.
 Both falls are impressive but I’d say the falls to the right (you will know what I mean when you go) are my favorite!

 You can find Waipohatu Waterfalls on Google Maps or Maps.me and they are clearly signposted.
-These falls have a longer walk than the others, and if you have had recent rain like we had, they can be a little tricky to get to.
+These falls have a longer walk than the others, and if you have had recent rain as we had, they can be a little tricky to get to.

 The sign from the start of the trail says 3.5 hours return, however, it isn’t quite that long.
 I’d still allow 2 hours though.
 You can park further up the road from the first sign and cut 30 minutes off your walk.

 4. Purakaunui Falls

-Purakaunui Falls is a rather wide waterfall that is around 10m high.
+Purakaunui Falls is a rather wide waterfall that is around 10 m (33 ft) high.
 The waterfall has a viewing platform right in front of the falls which is perfect for taking photos and enjoying the view.